asokolsky/visca-driver/src/README.md

-# A process talking to VISCA camera.
+# A set of processes talking to VISCA camera.

-Based on the code from
+Borrowed some code from
 https://github.com/mutax/PyVisca/blob/master/pyviscalib/visca.py

 ## Architecture